Mariosunny/validate-declarative/README.md

 ## validate-declarative
 *A simple utility for declaratively validating the structure of any Javascript object.*
-- The most robust object validation utility available
+- The most robust object validation utility available.
-- Lightweight and highly extensible
+- Lightweight and highly extensible.
-- Works with arbitrarily large and deeply nested objects
+- Works with arbitrarily large and deeply nested objects.

 ***Example:***
 ```javascript